Vocal cord disorders

 The vocal cords are two bands of elastic muscle tissue.
-They are located side by side in the voice box (larynx) just above the windpipe (trachea).
+They are located side by side and together they make up the voice box (larynx) just above the windpipe (trachea).
 Like other tissues in the body, vocal cords can be strained and damaged.
-Vocal cords are also subject to infections, tumors and trauma.
+Vocal cords can also impacted by infections, tumors and trauma.

-When you are silent, the cords remain open.
-They create an airway through which you breathe.
+When you are silent, the cords remain open and create an airway through which you breathe.

 When you speak, the air you exhale from your lungs is forced through the closed vocal cords.
 This causes them to vibrate.
+When they vibrate, they produce sound that we use for speech and communication.
 They vibrate faster for higher-pitched sounds, slower for lower-pitched sounds.

 Strained vocal cords generally aren't noticed until the problem becomes severe.
 People who use their voices for a living or who shout or scream frequently are at particular risk.
 People who work in noisy environments that require shouting to communicate are also at risk.